oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

 ## Proof of Concept

-A POC was done with the proposed ideas in "Phase 1" section, it is available for review & testing.
+A POC was done with the proposed ideas in "Phase 1" section, integrating [Openstack Quantum](https://wiki.openstack.org/wiki/Quantum) as an external network provider. the POC is available for review & testing.

 ### POC Sources